shadow-robot/aurora/docs/development.md

 cd /home/user/aurora/ansible/playbooks/molecule_ec2_teleop
 ANSIBLE_ROLES_PATH="/home/user/aurora/ansible/roles" molecule create -s teleop_server_check_desktop_icons_docker_ec2
 ```
 This will create an ec2 instance, connect to it, and start running aurora.
-For us to connect to this instance, we will need it's IP address and key.
+For us to connect to this instance, we will need its IP address and key.

 The key will be generated and written to the following path:
 `/home/user/.cache/molecule/molecule_ec2_teleop/teleop_server_check_desktop_icons_docker_ec2/ssh_key`.